xAirx/Coursera-UniversityofHK-ReactNative/README.md

 #### 2# via each dish be able to POST a comment to the specific dish that is shown on the page

-	The functionality for adding a comment is only visible if youre logged in correctly.
+	The component for adding a comment is only visible if youre logged in correctly. (conditionally)

 		Task #1